corafan1116/Moth-Species-Classification/README.md

 All images were resized to 224 × 224 pixels and pixel values were normalised to the range `[0, 1]`.

-Data augmentation was applied only to the training dataset using TensorFlow augmentation layers.
+Data augmentation was applied only to the training dataset using TensorFlow's built-in image augmentation layers.

 The augmentation operations were: